Maine Murderer Keith Coleman Gets Life For Slaying Girlfriend And Her Two Children, Sexually Assaulting 8-Year-Old

-On December 20, 2014, Garland, Main resident Keith Coleman became a murderer when senselessly took the lives of his girlfriend and her two young children.
+On December 20, 2014, Garland, Maine resident Keith Coleman became a murderer when he senselessly took the lives of his girlfriend and her two young children.
 Last year, the 29-year-old pleaded not guilty to the charges of murdering 36-year-old Christina Sargent, 10-year-old Duwayne Coke, and 8-year-old Destiny Sargent, as well as to sexually assaulting the 8-year-old child.

 Maine man sentenced for killing girlfriend, her two children https://t.co/clwPuidU3T